ibizaman/selfhostblocks/README.md

 ### Unified Interfaces

-SHB's first goal is to provide unified [building blocks](#available-blocks) and by extension configuration interface, for self-hosting.
+Thanks to the blocks,
+SelfHostBlocks provides an unified configuration interface for the services it provides.

-Compare the configuration for Nextcloud and Forgejo in Self Host Blocks.
+Compare the configuration for Nextcloud and Forgejo.
 The following snippets focus on similitudes and assume the relevant blocks - like secrets - are configured off-screen.
 It also does not show specific options for each service.
 These are still complete snippets that configure HTTPS,